thingsiplay/yt-dlp-lemon/README.md

 ### Set limits

 Usually the best available quality of a video is downloaded.
-Set a max allowed size with option `-m HEIHGT` , to get a smaller sized video format.
+Set a max allowed size with option `-m HEIGHT` , to get a smaller sized video format.
 We will make use of this option many times, so the examples are quickly done. `HEIGHT` is the pixel dimension for the video height: